APR-echoss/APR-Echoss/README.md

 - You can see my ROBLOX profile, Echoss (@AProgrammR)
 - Also, my roblox group, Craft GD Studio!
 - I use this GitHub account for Roblox Plugins
-- Popular repos are pinned on my profile
 - I first learned about Lua before any other programming language.
 (I learned Python and Java)
 - Currently, I am making a ROBLOX plugin and a ROBLOX game named 'Discover it's land' which is a adventure and survival game!
 <!---